OpenNebula/docs/source/provision_clusters/providers/google_provider.rst

 * **Region**: this is the location in the world where the resources are going to be deployed.
 All the available regions are `listed here <https://cloud.google.com/compute/docs/regions-zones>`__.
 * **Google instance and image**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

+.. warning:: Please note even though Google support multiple OSs, the automation tools are tailored to works with ``Ubuntu 20.04``.
+If you use another OS, please be aware that it might required some adjustments, and things might not work as expected.
+Avoid using a different OS in production environment unless you've properly tested it before.

+..
+  Replace variables from activate_virtual.txt

+.. |PROVIDER| replace:: google.yaml

 .. include:: activate_virtual.txt

 How to Add a New Google Provider